 Sills Operatic Debut: 1947 or 1951?

-In Beverly Sills’ obituaries, her official operatic debut is noted as an important entry among her significant career events.
+In Beverly Sills’ obituaries, her official operatic debut is noted as a significant entry among her career highlights.
 The debut is also included in most reference books about her, as well as in her own autobiographies and in hundreds of her media interviews and performance program bios.
-The year of the debut has always been listed as 1947, but now, with more access to information and sources online, the correct year has been verified as 1951.
-This misinformation came about from a single press release that set the incorrect date in stone for all subsequent references published and has continued up to the present.
-However, extensive research has produced multiple sources that confirm the correct date, while finding no independent sources for the incorrect date.
-A detailed report on this verification follows.
+However, the year of the debut performance is not as easily confirmed as it might seem.

 References to Sills’ operatic debut first began to appear in newspaper and magazine articles in the early 1950s.
-The common element in all these was that it took place in a production of “Carmen” by the Philadelphia Civic Opera Company.
-The other details often varied and were sometimes contradictory, particularly concerning which role she sang in the opera.
-However, up through the mid-1960s, whenever the debut was mentioned, there was never a year attached, only a listing of the debut within an overview of her career thus far.
+The common element in all these was that the opera was “Carmen” in Philadelphia.
+The other details often varied and were sometimes contradictory.
+However, up through the mid-1960s, whenever the debut was mentioned, there was never a year attached, only an acknowledgement of the event within the chronology of her other performances.

 At BeverlySillsOnline.Com, we have documented over 1,400 different performances by Sills, confirming them in newspaper interviews and reviews, performance programs, and annals of various opera companies.
 In all that research, there is no evidence of a performance of “Carmen” with Sills in the cast by any company in any year in the late 1940s.